aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Commit changes and link ATD IDE to GitHub

-We have two changes in our `hosts.yml` files for production and development environments.
-The following can be executed from the terminal or GUI interface.
+You can run the following commands from the terminal or VS Code interface.

 ```shell
 git add .